-Subject to any earlier resignation or removal in accordance with the terms of our Certificate, Bylaws or the Director Nomination Agreement (as defined and discussed below) with Maravai Life Sciences Holdings, LLC ("MLSH 1"), Maravai Life Sciences Holdings 2, LLC ("MLSH 2"), GTCR Fund XI/C LP, GTCR Fund XI/B LP, GTCR Co-Invest XI LP, GTCR Partners XI/A&C LP, GTCR Partners XI/B LP and GTCR Investment XI LLC (collectively, "GTCR"), our Class I directors will be elected at this Annual Meeting to serve until the 2027 annual meeting of our shareholders, our Class II directors will serve until the 2025 annual meeting of our shareholders, and our Class III directors will serve until the 2026 annual meeting of our shareholders.
-In addition, our Certificate provides that our directors may be removed with or without cause by the affirmative vote of at least a majority of the voting power of our outstanding shares of stock entitled to vote thereon, voting together as a single class, for so long as GTCR beneficially owns 40% or more, in the aggregate, of the total number of shares of our common stock then outstanding ("Voting Stock").
-If GTCR no longer beneficially owns in the aggregate (directly or indirectly) 40% or more of our Voting Stock, then our directors may be removed only for cause upon the affirmative vote of at least 6 6 2/3% of the voting power of our outstanding shares of stock entitled to vote thereon.
+Subject to any earlier resignation or removal in accordance with the terms of our Certificate, Bylaws or the Director Nomination Agreement (as defined and discussed below) with Maravai Life Sciences Holdings, LLC ("MLSH 1"), Maravai Life Sciences Holdings 2, LLC ("MLSH 2"), GTCR Fund XI/C LP, GTCR Fund XI/B LP, GTCR Co-Invest XI LP, GTCR Partners XI/A&C LP, GTCR Partners XI/B LP and GTCR Investment XI LLC (collectively, "GTCR"), our Class II directors will be elected at this Annual Meeting to serve until our 2028 Annual Meeting of Shareholders, our Class I directors will serve until our 2027 Annual Meeting of Shareholders, and our Class III directors will serve until our 2026 Annual Meeting of Shareholders.
+In addition, our Certificate provides that our directors may be removed with or without cause by the affirmative vote of at least a majority of the voting power of our outstanding shares of stock entitled to vote generally in an election of directors, voting together as a single class, for so long as GTCR longer beneficially owns in the aggregate (directly or indirectly) 40% or more of our Voting Stock, then our directors may be removed only for cause upon the affirmative vote of at least 66 2/3% of the voting power of the outstanding shares of Voting Stock, voting together as a single class.